healthyplatforms/cakephp-restkit/README.md

 This plugin is heavily under construction so do not use it unless you value your production environment ;)

-Current limitations:

-* automagic SimpleXML reformatting for CakePHP find() results limited to 'recursive' levels 0 and 1

 ## Features

+* access control (deny all unless defined as public)
 * custom HTTP Status Codes
 * custom XML/Json errors (with the RestKitExceptionHandler)
 * vaidation rules for URI parameters
 * version prefixing (e.g. /v1/)

+## Current limitations

+* authentication/authorization not implemented yet (use allowPublic() in your controller for now)
+* automagic SimpleXML reformatting for CakePHP find() results limited to 'recursive' levels 0 and 1

 ## Requirements